dominickwok/pm-criteria/README.md

         + Informs product strategy by understanding end-user goals and frustrations through regular engagement with new and existing customers
         + Balances different stakeholder views and needs to inform product vision
     - Goals
-        + Maintains clarity of product strategy by *defining overarching goals* for the product and how end-users will utltimately interact with the product
+        + Maintains clarity of product strategy by *defining overarching goals* for the product and how end-users will ultimately interact with the product
         + Maintains product goals that enable *quantitative measurement* of success in achieving the product vision
     - Roadmap
-        + Maintains a product roadmap that *details an efficient apporach* to achieve product goals and vision
+        + Maintains a product roadmap that *details an efficient approach* to achieve product goals and vision
         + Guides product roadmap by injecting *thought-leadership based on industry and technology trends into the vision*

 * Achieves buy-in from product team and internal stakeholders for product strategy